yeboahd24/resume-job-matcher/README.md

 ✅ **Salary Ranges**: $50/hour to $200K+ with equity information
 ✅ **Production Ready**: Comprehensive testing, monitoring, and deployment

+> 🚀 **This is just the beginning!** Check out our [Future Features](#-future-features-coming-soon) section to see what's coming next, including subscriptions, authentication, downloadable reports, custom salary filtering, and multi-file uploads!

 ## ✨ Key Features

 ### 🧠 **Smart Resume Analysis**